-A granting of a divorce from bed and board does not disintegrate the marital relationship.
-It is only after a final decree of divorce has been granted that the parties are completely dissolved.
+A granting of a divorce from bed and board does not disintegrate the marital relationship; it is only after a final decree of divorce is granted that the parties are completely dissolved.
 When the court decrees that the parties be "perpetually separated and protected in their persons and property," the decree operates upon any property thereafter acquired and upon the personal rights and legal capacities of the parties just a decree for divorce would.
 However, if the circumstances change and the parties decide they do not want to divorce, the parties retain the ability to revoke their decree of divorce from bed and board.
-To do this, both parties must endorse a consent order, and it must be submitted to the same court that entered it.
+To do this, both parties must endorse a consent order, and submit it to the same court that entered it.